 - Political activity, including protesting

-The extreme, riotous activity at the U.S. Capitol on January 6, 2021, shifted our attention to the issue of personal accountability during tumultuous times.
-Can the individuals who caused the most damage that day be held responsible, including being terminated from their jobs?
+As politically motivated riots and protests become more commonplace, the issue of personal accountability comes into play.
+Can individuals who “make a scene” or even cause damage be held responsible, including being terminated from their jobs?
 The short answer is “yes,” depending on your state.
 Where your business is located and if your business is public or private determines how your employees’ political activities or speech can be regulated or disciplined.

 That being said, be aware that several states, including California, New York and Nevada, ban employers from retaliating against employees for their political beliefs or activities.